MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/writing-a-wificx-client-driver.md

 ```
 ### Wi-Fi Direct INI/INF file change

-vWifi functionalities has been replaced by the NetAdapter, if porting from WDI based driver, the INI/INF should remove the vWIFI related information.
+vWifi functionalities have been replaced by the NetAdapter.
+If you are porting from WDI based driver, the INI/INF should remove the vWIFI related information.

 ```INF
 Characteristics = 0x84
 BusType         = 5